Myopia

 What causes Myopia?

-It is often hereditary, so if parents wear glasses, the chances are their children will need to also.
+It is often hereditary, so if parents also have Myopia, the chances are their children will too.

 It has also been suggested that a lack of time spent outdoors in the sunlight is related to the development of myopia.
 So when it comes to children, encouraging them to spend more time outdoors could contribute to delaying or reducing the chances of myopia.